sarahgoodwin93/project3-help-grogu/README.md

 # [Help Grogu](https://help-grogu-5d7736926f92.herokuapp.com/ "take you to help grogu program")

-Help Grogu is a game …
+Help Grogu is a text based game that will bring you on an adventure to help Grogu find his way back to Mando.
+Choose out of the options to try to try make your way through the game.

 ![Responsive Image](assets/images/am-i-responsive.png "am I responsive screenshot image")